FctsFxns/schultzen-web/_works/PiratasProfetasParasitoides.md

 ---
 title: Piratas Profetas Parasitoides
 categories: laboratory performance fanzine
-intro: This is an experimental workshop in colaboration with Daniel Canet to reconfigure our digital identities and play with social media platforms.
+intro: A project on digital identity, value, and the translation of online life into performative and material forms.
 featured_image: /media/images/PPPthink2.jpg